Pratham82/Microposts/README.md

 npm run start
 ```

-3. Run JSON server along with main application this will work as the backend
+3. Run JSON server along with main application this will work as the backend.
+Run this command in new terminal so the data base in the api folder will work.

 -   For starting the JSON server